Destinations Greece The Cyclades Mykonos

 €€€

-Must ordera serious classic — let the bar drive
+Must ordera proper classic, let the bar drive

-A new (post-2020) cocktail bar in Little Venice from the Semeli Group — small, dim, the room people who care about cocktails are quietly relieved to find on this island.
-Cover charge €25–40 to keep the casual crowd out.
-The bartenders compete internationally; let them drive.
-Reserve weekends.
+A newer (post-2020) cocktail bar in Little Venice from the Semeli Group: small, dim, the room people who care about cocktails are relieved to find on this island.
+A €25–40 cover keeps the casual crowd out.
+The bartenders compete internationally, so let them drive.
+Reserve on weekends.

 Little VeniceSemeli GroupCover charge · reserve